petioptrv/cpp-exchange/README.md

 Problem fixed by keeping the price levels in a `std::unordered_map` instead of `std::array`, eliminating the modulo operation on the price and instead indexing by the price proper.
 This approach is less efficient, but a quick fix to the issue.
+It takes the implementation from $O(1)$ to $O(\log n)$, which is 17 steps for 128 * 1024 price levels.

-This approach is still hackable via the object pool, but I will simulate "good-actor" traders only.
+This approach is still hackable via overflowing the object pool, but I will simulate "good-actor" traders only.